Why You Need a Camel Coat: 4 Great Ways to Style

 Michelle Williams wears a black slouchy top, leather pants, and plaid sneakers with a Burberry trench coatMichelle Williams wears a black slouchy top, leather pants, and plaid sneakers with a Burberry trench coat in Brooklyn, New York City, on December 31, 2013 (Credit: WENN)

+Don’t forget to slip on your signature sneakers before you head out the door.
 Is a camel coat one of your closet staples?
 Is it an essential item you’ll be investing in this season?